marcuwa/igaming-turnkey-solution/README.md

 This repository is a technical and commercial showcase.
 Operators are responsible for ensuring that their gaming business, payment flow, KYC/AML process, player age verification, responsible gaming controls, and local jurisdiction requirements are legally compliant before launch.

-This service is intended for licensed or authorized gaming operators only.

 ---